Office of the Qualified Education Loan Ombudsman

 Providing timely assistance to any qualified loan borrower from the Commonwealth of Virginia.

-LOAN SCAM ALERT: During these unprecedented times, scammers are targeting student loan borrowers.
+LOAN SCAM ALERT: As loan payments restart, scammers will target student loan borrowers with confusing information to gain your trust.
 If you receive an email, text or phone call from someone saying they are working with the department of education and want to help you with loan forgiveness, you should be suspicious.
-For resources on how to confirm whether it is a scam, here are two resources that can help:
+Loan servicers and Federal Student Aid will contact you at the email address they have on file.
+Make sure that both of them have your current contact information.
+For additional information on how to confirm whether it is a scam, here are two resources that can help:

 Federal Student Aid: studentaid.gov/resources/scams